 When 9 Oracles are destroyed, the players should leave through the portal as fast as possible.
 When the last Oracle dies, every player will receive a 30 second buff called Time’s Vengeance which increases ability regeneration and allows everyone to damage Atheon.

 All players should get into a position to best damage Atheon.
-The prevailing strategy is to go to the middle island, as this is a great spot to damage Atheon while avoiding Supplicants.
-A Ward of Dawn on the back half of the island for Weapons of Light and a Well of Radiance at the front for damage resistance will significantly increase the team survivability and damage output.
+The prevailing strategy is to use the stairs on the side where the team comes through the portal.
+A Ward of Dawn to the side for Weapons of Light and a Well of Radiance on the stairs means you can be nice and close to Atheon to deal damage.